Emergence of rotational modes in nuclear fission: Method

 \subsection{Fragment excitation buildup during diabatic phase}

-A simple formalism has been used for calculation of the time dependence of excitation energy ($preTXE$) buildup in the prefragments.
-The phenomena involved here are very complex and we presently adopt this approach with expectation that it will be be sufficient for a first orientation towards the problem in hand.
+In non-equilibrium thermodynamics for nuclear fission, dissipation and fluctuation are the key ingredients.
+The transient phenomenon of excitation energy buildup in the dinucleus ($preTXE$) leads to the heat dissipation in prefragments given by $h_d$.
+A simple formalism has been used for calculation of $preTXE$.
+We presently adopt simplified approaches such as this with the expectation that it will be be sufficient for a first orientation towards the main aim of this work, i.e., the first-time application of entropy balance equation in depiction of the intrinsic rotational modes as dissipative structures.

 It is known that an excited nucleus de-excites itself and become relatively cold early in the fission process by emission of particles.
 Therefore it is assumed that a net longitudinal motion in the elongation coordinate $R$ gets initiated from a relatively cold nucleus.
 At an early stage like the saddle point, the deformation forces and consequential net longitudinal motions are practically zero, and the motion picks up only during the saddle to scission period.
-A reduced elongation parameter $\bar{R} = R-R_s$ is defined, where, $R_s$ is the elongation parameter at the saddle point.
+A reduced elongation parameter $\bar{R} = R-R_s$ is defined, where, $R_s$ is the value of elongation parameter at the saddle point.
 Equation of motion for the reduced elongation parameter $\bar{R}$ is given by

-where $\bar{R}$ vary within the bounds of saddle point and scission point values and $K$ is the constant of proportionality with positive sign \cite{wal88}.The effective mass $M_{eff}$ is approximated to be a constant value given by the reduced mass of the binary nascent symmetric fission fragments.
+where $\bar{R}$ vary within the bounds of saddle point and scission point values and $k$ is the constant of proportionality with positive sign \cite{wal88}.The effective mass $M_{eff}$ is approximated to be a constant value given by the reduced mass of the binary nascent fission fragments.
 This is a good approximation within the limits of weak to non-damping situations \cite{swi72}.
 The solution for the equation of motion with initial condition $\bar{R} \textsubscript{(t=0)} = 0$ is given by \cite{wal88}